wandb/docs/docs/guides/registry/download_use_artifact.md

 artifact = api.artifact(name = artifact_name)
 ```

 <details>
 <summary>Example: Use and download an artifact linked to the W&B Registry</summary>

-The proceeding code example shows a user downloading an artifact linked to a collection called "phi3-finetuned" in the "Fine-tuned Models" registry.
+The proceeding code example shows how a user can download an artifact linked to a collection called "phi3-finetuned" in the "Fine-tuned Models" registry.
 The alias of the artifact version is set to "production".

 ```python
 import wandb